ryantibs/quantgen/README.md

 package.

-2. Gurobi, which is not open-source but free for academic use, and available through the `gurobi` package, (see below).
+2. Gurobi, which is not open-source but free for academic use, and available through the `gurobi` package (see below).

-If at all possible, Gurobi should be used since it is much faster and more stable.
+If at all possible, Gurobi should be used because it is much faster and more stable.
 The mathematical details for how these LPs are formed are given in the notebooks linked below.